fertlopus/AdaptiveANC/discovery/designdoc/System_Design.md

 **_Noise Reduction Efficiency_**

-The foremost metric of success is the ability of the ANCC system to consistently reduce in-cabin noise levels from an average of 70-80 dBs **to the target range of 30-40 dBs** across varied driving conditions.
+The foremost metric of success is the ability of the ANCC system to consistently reduce in-cabin noise levels from an average of 70-80 dBs **to the target range of 30-40 dBs** across varied driving conditions creating a comfortable environment inside the car.

 After the solution will be integrated into the service (e.g. mobile app):